 DSNP Specification

 DSNP (Decentralized Social Networking Protocol) is a social networking protocol designed to run on a blockchain.
 It specifies a set of social primitives along with requirements for interoperability.
-Go to Implementations for specifics on how DSNP is implemented on a specific blockchain.
+Go to Systems for specifics on how DSNP is expressed on a specific blockchain.

 Overview